tarnishedrey/tarnishedrey/README.md

 Hallo stranger!
-Calm, im a friendly man just.. a lil bit crazy i think
+Calm, im a friendly man just.. a lil bit crazy i think <br>

+For inquiries, drop a message at ✉️ example@example.com.
+Let's code and collaborate

 <ul>
   <li>Based in Indonesia</li>